Ciaron Harkin

-Ciaron "Jackie" Harkin (born 15 January 1996) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers.
+Ciaron "Jackie" Harkin (born 15 January 1996) is an Irish professional footballer who plays as a midfielder for League of Ireland First Division club Finn Harps on loan from Sligo Rovers.
 He previously played for Derry City (over two spells), Institute and Coleraine.

 Career

 Youth career

-Derry man Harkin grew up supporting Derry City and joined the club's under-19's as a 17 year old from local club Trojans in 2014.
+Derry man Harkin grew up supporting Derry City and joined the club's under-19's as a 17-year-old from local club Trojans in 2014.

 Derry City

 On 31 May 2015, Harkin made his senior debut for Derry City in a 3–0 win away to Edenderry Town in the FAI Cup.
 He made his league debut on 5 June 2015 in a 3–0 defeat at home to St Patrick's Athletic.

 Institute

 In July 2015, Harkin joined NIFL Championship club Institute, where he played for a season and a half.

 Coleraine

 On 8 January 2017, Harkin signed for NIFL Premiership club Coleraine on a two-and-a-half-year contract.
 On 4 October 2017, he signed a new contract with the club running to the summer of 2020.
 On 5 May 2018, he was part of the side that won the 2017–18 Irish Cup by beating Cliftonville 3–1 at Windsor Park.